mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 exist.
 Some worlds maintain military formations equipped and trained to Imperial Army standards.
-There are various reasons for this, such as status, but the commonest is to ensure that the world’s armed forces gain some operational experience even in peacetime.
+There are various reasons for this, such as status, but the commonest is to ensure that the world's armed forces gain some operational experience even in peacetime.
 Some powerful nobles maintain units for a similar purpose.
 Thus it is possible to encounter an imperial army force which contains a battalion on loan from a corporation, noble house or planetary government, or a mercenary unit on contract to the Imperial Army.
-In all such cases the unit will have been sworn in (perhaps temporarily) as a unit of the Emperor’s armed forces and will be under the command of regular army generals.
+In all such cases the unit will have been sworn in (perhaps temporarily) as a unit of the Emperor's armed forces and will be under the command of regular army generals.
 Mercenary forces range from individuals and small teams through platoon, company and even battalion sized units.
 Larger formations